jimliddle/BB-TOTP/README.md

 A “Clear All Accounts” link is available below the Add Account block.
 Clicking it will remove all saved accounts (i.e. clear the related localStorage entry).

-Each account row includes a small “Delete” link (shown to the right of the account name) so users can remove that account without clearing all data.
+Each account includes a small “Delete” link (shown to the right of the account name) so users can remove that account without clearing all data.

 A  built-in HMAC-SHA1 (byte-accurate, RFC-style) is used to calculate the code from a shared secret (ie. no web API calls are needed, everything is entirely offline).